Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 | Role-aware account menu | ✅ | Guest / customer / admin see different dropdown options |
 | Razorpay checkout fields | ⚠️ Partial | `orders.razorpay_order_id` / `razorpay_payment_id` exist and are displayed; full checkout integration is a `TODO` — see below |

-> [!WARNING]
-> **TODO:** The Razorpay *checkout* flow (creating an order, opening the payment widget, handling the webhook/callback) was not present in any file reviewed for this README.
-Only the *display* of `razorpay_order_id` and `razorpay_payment_id` on the order details page is confirmed.
-Document or implement the actual checkout integration before claiming "Razorpay payments" as a finished feature.

 ### Admin Features